azimuth-cloud/capi-helm-charts/charts/cluster-addons/README.md

   release:
     # The namespace for the release on the target cluster
     namespace:
-    # The name of the release
-    name:
-    # The time to wait for the Helm release to install correctly
-    timeout: 60m
     # The values for the release
     # These can come from a dict or a template
     # The template is rendered with the root context, then the result is merged into the dict